aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 written) and the atomic connectivity calculated by critic2.
 The force field atom types in the file correspond to the "tiny" force field parameters in the TINKER distribution (`tiny.prm`).

+### Protein Data Bank Files (pdb)

+The structure can be written in the Protein Data Bank (PDB) file format, with extension `.pdb`.
+The atomic positions are written using only the `HETATM` keyword corresponding to unknown residues.
+In the case of crystals, the cell vectors are written using the `CRYST1` and `SCALEn` keywords.

 ## Writing a .mols File for DMACRYS/NEIGHCRYS (MAKEMOLSNC) {#c2-makemolsnc}
 ~~~